ayi45/USA-Co2/README.md

 The trimmed data is intended to focus just on the increase in emission output by the United States.
 The only variable contained is "Percentage Increase" to give a clear frame of reference on the proportion of growth.

 ## Potential
 Ideally this data can be used in climate research and examination.
-The data shows a clear upward trend and is able to smoothly visualize the exponential increase in co2 emissions by the US.
+Common understanding is thar Co2 emissions have increased over time, however the data tells a slightly different story.
+Isolating and visualizaing data in this manner allows us to identify trends accuratley and make more educated hypotheses.

 ![data-viz](data/txm5V-us-co2-growth-by-percentage.png)